 We use our network of volunteer pilots to provide free transportation via private aircraft to and from medical facilities.
 Our pilots donate their time, aircraft and fuel to help those whose medical problems have left them without the funds to reach places where they can get needed diagnosis or treatment.

 Q. WHAT IS MERCY FLIGHT™?

 A. Mercy Flight™ is a tax exempt, nonprofit organization.
 The mission of Mercy Flight™ is to facilitate access to health care by arranging free air transportation in private aircraft.
 Mercy Flight™ links volunteer private pilots with needy people whose health care problems require long distance travel to and from medical facilities.
 Mercy Flight™ is an opportunity to combine your love of flying with volunteer community service.

 Q. WHO BELONGS TO MERCY FLIGHT™?

 A. The members of Mercy Flight™ are private pilots (aircraft owners and renters) and Earth Angels (ground support volunteers).
 An instrument rating is not necessary to fly on most Mercy Flight™ missions, although we encourage all members to obtain the rating so they will be available for flights under a wider range of conditions.
-Pilots who have less than 250 PIC are encouraged to fly as copilots.
-Copilots must have a current medical and pilot license in order to register.

 Interested non-pilot supporting members, including spouses, and significant others are also welcome.
 Non-pilot members are eligible to fly right seat on missions in order to assist the patient and with mission coordination.
 There is also a substantial amount of on-the-ground work for which everyone’s help is valuable and appreciated.